Version recorded for Ian Semple’s programme on CoastFM, but not actually used.

 I suppose it’s appropriate to go back to this given the part of the country I now live in. 🙂

 A setting of the poem by Rudyard Kipling.
-I have in mind a guitar accompaniment I’m not quite comfortable with yet, but this version is unaccompanied with some harmonies.
+I have in mind a guitar accompaniment I’m not quite comfortable with yet, but this version is unaccompanied with some harmonies, and it may stay that way.
 The words and a few notes are available from this page.
 I believe Peter Bellamy used to sing a version set to ‘The White Cockade’, which I guess would readily lend itself to a more chorus-y version.
 In the 70s, I remember hearing a version to a different tune sung in Berkshire that used the second verse as a chorus.

 Words by A.E.
 Housman, tune and arrangement by David Harley, 2015.
 All rights reserved.

 One of my Housman settings.
 However, this one isn’t from A Shropshire Lad.
 Every so often, a tune just pops into my head and demands to be written.
 Strange how often that’s happened when reading Housman… I don’t own a lute (and haven’t tried to play one in decades), so I used my classic.
 I do love the lute, though I long ago gave up trying to play anything by Dowland.